-Are you throwing parties, running around without a mask, and/or doing non-essential errands?
+Are you unvaccinated and throwing parties, running around without a mask, and/or doing non-essential errands?

-You should not be doing any of those things, and should instead be staying at home.
+You should not be doing any of those things.
 If you must go out, you should be wearing an N95 mask as you could be infected because of your past irresponsibility and asymptomatic but spreading the virus to others.

 As we have explained, the N95 mask shortage is a complicated and evolving situation.
 But if you think you need N95 masks, if you would be able to better protect yourself and your loved ones by wearing them, you should buy them — and use them wisely.
-Wear them multiple times and disinfect them in your oven to prolong their lifespan.
-Stay home as much as possible to avoid putting yourself and others at risk.
 Use them as part of living responsibly during these difficult times, and you’ll be helping to save lives.

 Where can I buy genuine N95 masks?